danfuzz/samizdat/doc/language-guide/02-data.md

 An entire other map can be interpolated into a new map by naming the map to interpolate followed by `*` (with no colon).

-As one final shorthand, to map a name to the contents of a defined variable, it is only necessary to name the variable (no colon, etc.).
+As one final shorthand, to map a symbol to the contents of a defined variable with the same name, it is only necessary to name the variable (no colon, etc.).
 This is to handle the common case of putting together a map of current variable definitions.

 `{}` denotes the empty map.